d-cmst/agreatwine/home.md

 //for
 Wine
 ```
 > This website Is in heavy development.
+Full of typos.
 Do not surf.
-Do not report bugs.
-Do not.
+Do not report bugs unless you have a fix.
 {.is-warning}